tytydraco/yessleep/out/I_See_Demons_Behind_My_Eyes.md

 A laughing and hairless man with skin as dark as coal and clawed fingers standing inside my closet with pale-blue eyes that seemed to glow in the dark, centered by the pupils of a snake, his hysterical laughter and surprise flinging open of my closet door threatening to drive me mad.
 Though I supposed at the time that I probably was going mad.

-An impossibly tall man in a fancy top hat and trench coat with blood red eyes staring into my soul while he flips a coin in one hand and holds an elegant cane in the other, his calm demeanor and unnaturally large grin filling me with the worst sense of dread I could imagine at the time.
+An impossibly tall man in a fancy top hat and trench coat with blood red eyes staring into my soul while he flips an unfamiliar coin in one hand and holds an elegant cane in the other, his calm demeanor and unnaturally large grin filling me with the worst sense of dread I could imagine at the time.

 I thought it possible I was going insane due to the loss of my daughter or some inherent mental illness I had just never known about before, even though I had never shown any signs of having a mental illness before in my life.
 I requested antipsychotics from my psychologist, and began taking them, starting intense therapy as well.
 Nothing seemed to help as time continued to pass.
 In fact, it got drastically worse and more frequent, my life becoming a living nightmare.